akagrawal/CodeChef_solutions/README.md

 # CodeChef_solutions
-TO store all my solutions at one place.
+To store all my solutions at one place.